aregtech/areg-sdk/docs/DEVELOP.md

 ```

 ### Constants
-The constants are listed in `<ConstantList> ... </ConstantList>` of the prototype document, the constants are used to share read-only value between clients and the service.
+The Service Interface XML document may contain service specific constants listed in `<ConstantList> ... </ConstantList>` section.
+The constants are used to share read-only value between clients and the service.

 This example demonstrates the definition of service specific constant:
 ```xml
 <Constant DataType="uint16" ID="35" Name="SomeConst">
     <Value>100</Value>